salerio-gs/meta-baldeagle/README.md

 ## GPU Driver Support

-The recommended GPU driver for the 2nd Generation R-Series APU remains `radeon`, however the `meta-amd` layer provides support (in the form of a backported patch set for kernel version 4.14) for the newer `amdgpu` driver (see here for kernel configuration details https://wiki.gentoo.org/wiki/AMDGPU).
-Which driver to use can be selected via the cariable `USE_AMDGPU`.
-Setting this to `"yes"` selects the newer `amdgpu` driver, any other value selects the `radeon` driver.
-The default value is `"no"`.
+The recommended GPU driver for the 2nd Generation R-Series APU when using a 4.14 kernel remains `radeon`, however the `meta-amd` layer provides support (in the form of a backported patch set for kernel version 4.14) for the newer `amdgpu` driver (see here for kernel configuration details https://wiki.gentoo.org/wiki/AMDGPU).
+The recommended GPU driver for the 2nd Generation R-Series APU when using a 4.19 kernel is `amdgpu`.
+Which driver to use can be selected via the variable `USE_AMDGPU`.
+Setting this to `"yes"` selects the newer`amdgpu` driver, any other value selects the `radeon` driver.